Michal-Turbanski/GraphQLArticle/README.md

 }
 ```

 First we import our file DB.
-Next we're creating `resolvers` constant with `Query` property.
+Next create `resolvers` constant with `Query` property.
 And inside it we're creating functions which return specific arrays from the database.
 Notice that function names must match the names defined in the `Query` type in `type defs`.

 One last thing to do is to add `resolvers` constant to Apollo constructor as a second argument in `index.ts` file.